cassmastern/lers-sandbox/docs/ibm-sanfran.md

 ### Base class hierarchy (logical)

 * `BusinessObject` (abstract root): shares behaviour and metadata.

-  *-* `Entity` — persistent, transactional objects representing primary business entities.
+    *-* `Entity` — persistent, transactional objects representing primary business entities

-  *-* `Dependent` — non-independent objects (child rows/details) that belong to an Entity.
+    *-* `Dependent` — non-independent objects (child rows/details) that belong to an Entity

-  *-* `Command` — encapsulated actions/process steps (used to model business operations).
+    *-* `Command` — encapsulated actions/process steps (used to model business operations)

   Containers such as `EntityOwningSet` hold collections of `Entities`.
-This class hierarchy standardised lifecycle, locking and persistence semantics across all SanFrancisco objects (see [Large-Grain Business Object Example](#large-grain-business-object-example)).
+This class hierarchy standardises lifecycle, locking and persistence semantics across all SanFrancisco objects (see [Large-Grain Business Object Example](#large-grain-business-object-example)).

 ### PropertyContainer and dynamic attributes

 Instead of every domain object having a fixed Java field for every attribute, SanFrancisco used a *property container* mechanism (hash-table backed) to attach properties dynamically.
 That way, vendors/customers could add attributes (e.g., `customer.segment`) via configuration or metadata without changing class files — huge for reuse and productisation.
-The framework provides accessor patterns and iteration utilities to work with these dynamic properties.
+The framework provided accessor patterns and iteration utilities to work with these dynamic properties.

 ### Policies and extension points